ULTIMATE

 - How can we achieve the strict Rn-background requirements for DARWIN?

 →This is an important question to select the site of a real experiment.
+We performed simulations to address this.

 ![]() |